ace-subido/ace-subido.github.com/src/_posts/2019-09-20-napkin-math-owning-a-yacht.md

 Otherwise, the end design would look so out of touch and unconvincing.

-As I dove deeper, I found my Youtube feed immersed with yacht related videos].
+As I dove deeper, I found my Youtube feed immersed with yacht related videos.
 I learned how:

 - Yacht maintenance, as a rule of thumb, usually costs ~10% of its boat value per year.
 So if you have a 5MUSD yacht, expect 500kUSD/year in costs.
 - It's a fast depreciating asset (10% p.a.).